tryscer/flock/flock-music.md

 	“What do you mean, your ticket out of here,” I ask her shoes.
 	“Listen, Peach—I mean listen.
 The second reason I sent Tim away, and the most important one, is so I’ll have a moment to talk to you”.
 	I shuffle my feet.
 “You still owe me an explanation,” I say.
 	“I do,” says Cindy.
 “But why do we have to talk about such sad things?
-Eleanore has an apartment, next to Emmerson College.
-Dad’s funding it anyway…” she holds both my hands.
+Eleanore has an apartment, next to Emmerson College.”
+She holds both my hands.
 “You could come with me, Alice of Wonderland”.
 	But our moment to ourselves is destined to be a short one.
-Just as I’m handed a packet of warmish, saltyish peanuts, the rest of the gang is back.
+Just as I’m handed a packet of huge, warm peanuts, the rest of the gang is back.
 And not a moment later:
 	”Hey\!
 Hey\! *Prego\!*”

 The shout comes from across the line of booths, where there’s a clearing and a red-and-white circus tent and an off-white truck.
 A few people are sitting on folding chairs next to the tent.
 One of them is Eddie, and another is the huge man called Besame Mucho.
 	”Hey\!
 Kids\!
 Come over here\!”
 	We do.
 	“These are Alice and her friends,” says Eddie.
 	“We heard a lot about you guys,” says another man, who’s sitting next to Eddie.
-I’ve never seen a man dress like that: a ceremonial garb of another people perhaps — a white cotton dress, full of red and purple emroideries.
+I’ve never seen a man dress like that: a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple emroideries.
+His cap is made from the same clothe.

-\[...\]

-“And these,” says Eddie, “are actual, factual members of the Pillar of Steam Band”.
+	“And these,” says Eddie, are some of my old friends.
+I don’t want to scare you, Alice, but some of these men are actual, factual members of the Pillar of Steam Band”.
+	I look at them: Eddie, Besame Mucho, the foreign man, a sleek guy, small and wiry, wearing a grey suit and eyeing me with a smile, and a serious-looking man in a brown shirt, toying with a rosary.
+The beads fly between his agile fingers.
+	“You all look like musicians to me,” I say.
+They laugh.
+	“Good answer, good answer.”
+	“My name is Batunde,” says the man in the dress.
+He’s got a quiet, exotic speech: soft and commanding.
+“On behalf of the Pillar of Steam, and its friends, we would like to thank you, Alice.
+We were apart and now that Edwardo is with us we are whole again.”
+	“Hello, Batunde,” I say.
+“I think you’re a musician, because other jobs won’t allow you to dress like that.”
+	Batunde laughs.
+“Very good, Alice.
+I am a percussionist with the band.
+	“What does percussionist mean?”
+	“Means he ain’t no drummer,” bellows Besame Mucho.
+	Eleanore says, “which means you’re the drummer.”
+	“Much obliged, and well met,” he tells her.
+“My friends call me Mucho and you can do the same.
+Man, I thought I saw the last of Edwardo.”
+	“He ain’t no drummer,” says the serious man in the brown suit, “he is *magician*.
+I’m Johnny Terry, miss.
+I’m with the choir.”
+	“You guys have a *choir*?”
+	“Are you convinced yet?”
+Asks Eddie.
+“Or do you guys want to still go see the Seven-Tops?”
+	“Hey, why are you like this?”
+Says Mucho.
+“Show some respect.
+Some of these cats can *rock*.”
+	“All I’m saying,” says Eddie, “is after the Pillar of Steam… I don’t think there’s going to be any of another show.”
+	“Are you being metaphorical?”
+Asks Cindy.
+“Have everybody met?
+I’m Cindy and this is my brother, Barry and my cousin from New York City Eleanore.”
+	“I’m Jimmy,” says the slick guy.
+“And before you guess I can’t play worth a damn.
+But I’m good at luggin’ amplifiers around.”
+	I suddenly realize that apart from Eddie, all the men are black, and reflect briefly on how I’ve grown since this morning.
+I’m tingling with excitement.
+	“You guys are real musicians!
+With amplifiers!”
 	“Just cogs in the machine,” says Mucho.

-\[...\]
+Eddie sidles up to Barry.
+	“So.
+Saw you talking to the brass,” he says.
+	Barry puffs his chest.
+“What’s it to you?”
+	“Nothing, nothing, nothing.
+I just didn’t know you’re an important guy.”
+	“Just a cog in the machine,” laughs Barry.
+	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
+	“Well,” says Barry, suddenly sounding like his dad, “sometimes you need to be firm.”
 	“You enjoy telling others what to do,” sighs Babatunde.
 	“Well — I mean —” says Barry.
 	“I used to like telling people what to do, too,” says Babatunde.
 “It’s human nature.
 Don’t feel too bad about that.”
 	“Right.
 Right,” says Barry.